aubreyross/aubreyross/README.md

 - 👋 Hi, I’m @aubreyross
 - 👀 Tech by day.
 Artist by night.
-- 🌱 I’m currently learning full stack web development through SMU's coding bootcamp.
+- 🌱 Currently pursuing full stack web development at SMU.
-- 💞️ I’m looking to collaborate on all of the things.
+- 💞️
 - 📫 How to reach me ...

 <!---